National Conference: Citizen engagement in the parliamentary processes

 The panel speakers and participants underlined a stronger focus should be placed on a more open, inclusive, transparent parliament, increased interaction with the wider public, as well as the availability of digital tools to successfully review civic initiatives.

 Conference proceedings, conclusions, and recommendations which will be shared with participants and key partners as a basis for similar forums in the future.
-Click here to watch the live-streamed event.
+Click here to watch the live-streamed event and download here the conference proceedings.

 This conference was held in the framework of the “Support to Parliament and Civic Education in Albania” PACEP, a project of the Swiss Agency for Development and Cooperation, implemented by the National Democratic Institute and OSCE Presence in Albania.